 But whatever Eliezer’s personal motives, once he names the test, he abides by it.
 He sees a young woman going to the well to draw water, balancing the jug on her shoulder.
 He asks for a sip of her water, and she not only gives him water to drink, but insists on fetching water for his camels until they have finished drinking.

 Next, Laban pulls of a sort of bait and switch.
-Laban and Bethuel (his father) tell Eliezer that if Yahweh has decided the matter, he should take Rebecca back with him.
-Eliezer then gives more valuable gifts to Rebecca and her household – silver and gold jewelry and garments to Rebecca, and fruits to her brother and mother.
+Laban and Bethuel (his father) tell Eliezer that if Yahweh has decided the matter, he should take Rebekah back with him.
+Eliezer then gives more valuable gifts to Rebekah and her household – silver and gold jewelry and garments to Rebekah, and fruits to her brother and mother.

 Of Isaac, we learn that he was finally comforted, for he was still mourning the death of his mother.